To Renew Our Days

 There is no specific reference to this command in the later books of Tanach, but there are accounts of very similar gatherings: covenant renewal ceremonies, in which the king or his equivalent assembled the nation, reading from the Torah or reminding the people of their history, and calling on them to reaffirm the terms of their destiny as a people in covenant with God.

 That, in fact, is what Moses had been doing for the last month of his life.
 The book of Deuteronomy as a whole is a restatement of the covenant, almost forty years and one generation after the original covenant at Mount Sinai.
-There is another example in the last chapter of the book of Joshua (Josh.
-24).
-Joshua had fulfilled his mandate as Moses’ successor, bringing the people across the Jordan, leading them in their battles and settling the land.
+There is another example in the last chapter of the book of Joshua (see chapter 24 of the book of Joshua), once Joshua had fulfilled his mandate as Moses’ successor, bringing the people across the Jordan, leading them in their battles, and settling the land.

 Hakhel, the covenant renewal ceremony every seven years, ensured that the nation would regularly rededicate itself to its mission.
 I have often argued that there is one place in the world where this covenant renewal ceremony still takes place: the United States of America.